Illovo donates blood bank fridge to Lower Shire

-Illovo Sugar Malawi has donated a K13.1 million bank fridge to health facilities in Malawi’s Lower Shire districts of Nsanje and Chikwawa.
+Illovo Sugar Malawi has donated a K13.1 million blood bank fridge to health facilities in Malawi’s Lower Shire districts of Nsanje and Chikwawa.

 Speaking on Wednesday during a donation ceremony which was held at Montfort hospital in Chikwawa district, Illovo Sugar Malawi Managing Director Lekani Katandula said this is part of the company’s Corporate Social Responsibility.